qinqin-yu/sars-cov-2_genetic_drift/README.md

 ### analysis_scripts/
 This folder contains all analysis scripts used for analyzing the actual data of lineage frequency time series in England.
 - cut_tree/: Code for cutting the phylogenetic tree to create lineages.
+- epidemiological_models/: Code for calculating the effective population size for SIR and SEIR compartmental models using data of the number of infected individuals and the effective reproduction number.
+- fitness/: Code for jointly inferring the selection coefficient of each lineage and the population-wide effective population size.
+Also includes code for testing the effect of balancing selection using analytical theory.
 - get_lineage_counts/: Code for getting the number of sequences in each lineage (data reformatting).
+- model_checking/: Code for checking how consistent the HMM model is with the data.
 - run_hmm_inference/: Code for running the inference of effective population size and measurement noise overdispersion.
-- fitness/: Code for jointly inferring the selection coefficient of each lineage and the population-wide effective population size.
-- epidemiological_models/: Code for calculating the effective population size for SIR and SEIR compartmental models using data of the number of infected individuals and the effective reproduction number.
+- superspreading/: Code for converting superspreading measurements into overdispersion parameters.

 ### functions/
 Functions called by analysis and simulation codes.